 Entering the Morgue

-Just before the autopsy of Newt, there is a scene with Clemens, Ripley, and Prisoner Kevin walking down the spiral stairs into the morgue where Clemens questions Ripley about her need to certain Newt’s death.
+Just before the autopsy of Newt, there is a scene with Clemens, Ripley, and Prisoner Kevin walking down the spiral stairs into the morgue where Clemens questions Ripley about her need to be certain about Newt’s death.
 Clemens asks, “Is there a particular reason that you’re so insistent?”
 Ripley replies, “Yes, I have to be sure how she died.”
 He continues, “I hate to be repetitious about such a sensitive subject, but it’s perfectly clear that she drowned.”
 As the two walk across the room, he asks, “Was she your daughter?”
 She responds, “No, she wasn’t.”

 In the assembly cut, the alien emerges from an ox instead of a dog.
-There is a scene where two inmates are dragging an ox named Babe into the butchery after it had suddenly dropped dead.
+There is a scene where two inmates are dragging an ox named Babe into the butchery after it has suddenly dropped dead.
 They discuss what caused Babe’s death, and there’s some macho talk about Ripley.
-The scene ends when one of the inmates discovers a strange dead animal nearby the dead ox (which is a dead facehugger).
+The scene ends when one of the inmates discovers a strange dead animal near the dead ox (which is a dead facehugger).
 This scene replaces the scene in the theatrical version where Murphy finds his wounded dog.
 The funeral scene is also now intercut with scenes of the Alien bursting from the dead ox rather than the dog, ending with an especially made digital shot of the Alien running off.

-The ox was originally shot first on the film.
+The ox was originally shot first in the film.
 The crew designed the scenes, built the slaughterhouse set, sculpted the animatronic ox, constructed the chestburster, and filmed all of the scenes before they filmed any of the real ox.
 When they brought on the real ox, it wouldn’t do anything.
 Director David Fincher and the FX team scrapped the ox in favour of an easily trainable dog.

 Just before Ripley enters the mess Hall with her newly shaved head after the funeral, Prisoners Boggs and Rains share their complaints to Dillon about Prisoner Golic.
 They say he is crazy and smells bad, and that they don’t want to work with him in the tunnels.
 Dillon says “Well, he’s going with you.
 Golic is just another poor, miserable, suffering son of a bitch, just like you and me.” and that they have no choice in the matter.